Back

 embed a tile or a dashboard

-Using a database for analytics requires understanding analytical database software and its unique capabilities for storing business data collected from your company’s applications.
-A database for analytics is a scalable solution and data management system that allows you to store and organize key business metrics for business intelligence and analytics purposes.
+Using a database for analytics requires understanding analytical database software and its unique capabilities for storing business data.
+A database for analytics is a scalable solution that allows you to store and organize key business metrics for business intelligence purposes.

 Types of Database Management Systems